 Onion Mixture

-- Heat oil in dutch oven over medium high heat.
-Stir in onion, tomato paste, garlic, oregano, red pepper flakes and salt.
+- Heat oil in dutch oven over medium-high heat.
+Stir in the chopped onion, 1 6 ounce can tomato paste, minced garlic, 1 Tablespoon dried oregano, ½ teaspoon red pepper flakes, and ¼ teaspoon salt.
 Cook until softened, and edges are beginning to brown, 8-10 minutes.
 Transfer half of the mixture to a large bowl.

 Sauce

-- Slowly stir the red wine into the remaining half of the onion mixture, scraping up any browned bits stuck to the bottom of the pot.
-Add the crushed tomatoes and stir.
+- Slowly stir ½ cup red wine into the remaining half of the onion mixture, scraping up any browned bits stuck to the bottom of the pot.
+Add2 28 ounce cans crushed tomatoes and stir.
 Transfer the sauce to your slow cooker.

 Meatballs

-- Add sausage, ground turkey, Mozzarella, Parmesan, eggs, garlic and salt to the bowl containing the onion mixture.
+- Add 8 ounces Italian turkey sausage, 1 pound ground turkey, 2 ounces shredded Mozzarella, 1 ounce shredded Parmesan, 2 large eggs, minced garlic, and ¾ teaspoon salt to the bowl containing the onion mixture.
 Mix well with your hands and/or a potato masher.
 Form into roughly 1.5" balls (you should have about 24) and arrange on a large plate.

 - Microwave the meatballs on high for about 5-7 minutes, until the outsides are firm and fat has begun to render.
 Transfer the meatballs to the slow cooker, nestling them into the sauce.
 Discard the rendered fat.

 - Turn the slow cooker on low temperature, and cook for 4-5 hours until sauce is slightly thickened and reduced.
-Stir in Parmesan and basil.
+Stir in 1 ounce shredded Parmesan and 2 Tablespoons minced basil.

-- Cook spaghetti according to the instructions on package.
+- Cook spaghetti according to the instructions on package, in salted water.
 Serve meatballs and sauce over spaghetti.

 Notes